Mr. Rooter Plumbing of Calgary Change Location

 Use a Plunger

-If you attempted gentler methods in unblocking your clogged kitchen sink and they still have not worked, then you will have to try using a plunger.
-The best way to use a plunger to unclog your sink is:
+If you attempted gentler methods in unblocking your clogged kitchen sink in Calgary and they still have not worked, you will have to try using a plunger.
+There is a right and wrong way to employ this clogged sink solution, so be sure to follow these steps outlining how to unclog your sink with a plunger:

 1. Pick your plunger.
-There are three different kinds of plungers: flat-bottom sink plunger, toilet plunger and accordion plunger.
+There are three different kinds of plungers: flat-bottom sink plungers, toilet plungers and accordion plungers.
 Be sure you choose a flat-bottom sink plunger.

 2. Add a little clean water to the sink.
-This will help the plunger suck onto the drain.
+A sink with water a few inches high will help the plunger suck onto the drain.

 4. Run your garbage disposal (if you have one) to see if that clears the block.